Update: this article has been updated for vSphere 6.5d.

 Once selected we see the CL area but with no Libraries.

-We can create our first CL by using the small weird looking icon as indicated with the red arrow above.
+We can create our first CL by using the Create icon as indicated with the red arrow above.

 We add a name, and a description, and continue.